tonghuikang/blog/_posts/2025-08-03-use-everything-to-verify.md

 layout: post
 title: How to use everything to build verification environments
 ---
-Traditionally, training LLMs involves using data to train the model to predict the next token.
+Traditionally, training LLMs involves using data to train the model to predict the next token in the data.

 We could make better use of the same data.
 The same data can be used to build various verification environments which can improve the LLM further.